10004058/BJPS/Step 1/README_STEP1.md

 ### CSV files

 **`Corpus_subset*.csv`**<br>
-Contains the complete corpus of **17,469 sentences**, split into six subsets.
+Contains the complete corpus of **17,469 sentences**, split into six subsets.<br>
 The corpus was divided into multiple files because the full dataset was too large to upload as a single file.

 ### Python scripts